 With a bigger 36-hour battery life, a new rugged design and some beefed up outdoor smarts for runners, hikers, divers and climbers, the Apple Watch Ultra is the first Apple smartwatch built with adventure and endurance in mind.
 Previous Apple Watches may have dipped a toe in Garmin’s waters but the Ultra has its wetsuit on and has dived straight in.

 But can it compete with the best outdoor GPS watches?
-Stuff got to test the Apple Watch Ultra for a week to find out.
+Stuff has comprehensively tested the Apple Watch Ultra to find out.
 We’ll also add more in-depth analysis to this review once we’ve done more testing.

 Competitors and value

 The best Apple Watch for battery life and durability, the new Apple Watch Ultra offers everything on the latest Apple Watch Series 8 and from watch OS 9.
 The same S8 64-bit dual-core processor, the same suite of sensors including blood oxygen and ECG capabilities, an always-on altimeter, compass, high g accelerometer and gyroscope.

 Plus temperature sensing for female cycle tracking, sleep stage tracking, Afib heart history, fall detection and access to Apple Fitness+.
 All the features too, you won’t find anything on the Series 8 that’s not on the Apple Watch Ultra.